The geometry of coalescing random walks, the Brownian web distance and KPZ universality: Properties of the Brownian web distance

 \subsection{Left neighbourhoods in the discrete web}

-Similarly to \eqref{defDBrI} we introduce
+Similarly to \eqref{defDBrI}, we introduce

-for any interval $I$ for the discrete web distance where $R_k$ is the discrete analogue of the region $Q_k$ in \eqref{defDBrI} which depends on the choice of $j$ and $I$.
-The regions are connected subsets of $\Z^2_e$ for which $R_k\subseteq R_{k+1}$ clearly hold.
+for the discrete web distance for any interval $I\subset\Z$. $R_k$ is the discrete analogue of the region $Q_k$ in \eqref{defDBrI} which depends on the choice of $j$ and $I$.
+The regions are connected subsets of $\Z^2_e$ for which $R_k\subseteq R_{k+1}$ clearly holds.
 Next we define the backward paths $r_k^\pm$ which according to Proposition~\ref{prop:discreteregions} turn out to serve as boundary curves for the regions $R_k$.